Pathardi

-Pathardi is a town and a municipal council in Ahmednagar district in the Indian state of Maharashtra.
+Pathardi is a town and a municipal council in Ahilyanagar district in the Indian state of Maharashtra.

 Geography

 Although politically/governmentally it is considered to be in the Western Maharashtra, geographically and according to climate it is similar to the Marathwada region. it is town located near along with famous Holy pilgrimage such as Madhi (Kanifnath temple), Bhagwan gadh, Mohta Devi temple.

 Demographics

 As of 2011 India census, Pathardi had a population of 2,14,872.
 Males constitute 52% of the population and females 48%.
 Pathardi has an average literacy rate of 72%, higher than the national average of 59.5%.
 Male literacy is 79%, and female literacy is 64%.
 13% of the population is under age 6.